softprops/picture-show/README.md

 ## usage

-Currently runs under sbts `run` task once the project is set to `PictureShow Server`

-    > project PictureShow Server
-    Set current project to PictureShow Server 0.1.0-SNAPSHOT
-    > run --s=/path/to/show
+Run as a [conscript](https://github.com/n8han/conscript) program

+    cs softprops/picture-show

+This will will install a program called `pshow` in your `~/bin` directory.
+Ensure this is your path.

+Once installed you can run a show that exists in the current directory with

+    pshow

-This will run your show at http://localhost:3000
+After validating your `conf.js`, this will host your show at `http://localhost:3000`

-To run a show on a specific port add the port after the path to the show
+To run a show on a specific show on a specific port add the `s` and or `p` parameters which represent the absolute show path and port respectively

-    > run --s=/path/to/show --p=1234
+    pshow -s=/path/to/show -p=1234

-This will run your show at http://localhost:1234
+This will run your show located at `/path/to/show` at `http://localhost:1234`

 Show path resolution can default to a target directory specified in an environment variable called `SHOW_HOME`

-    > export SHOW_HOME=/path/to
+    export SHOW_HOME=/path/to
-    > run --s=show
+    pshow -s=show

+This will run your show located at `/path/to/show` at `http://localhost:3000`

+On the go?
+You can export a show as a static html file that can run anywhere.
+Just add the flag `offline`

+    pshow --offline

+This will generate the static contents of your show in a directory relative to your current one called `out`

+To out the produced files to a target directory, add the `o` flag

+   pshow --offline -o=/path/to/output

 The directory contents of a show are expected to be in the format

     /yourshow
       conf.js